iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-07-26-python-notes.md

 #### Methods

-These are call to object propery.
+These are call to object property.
 Like a string object has property length.

 `str.lower()`